John Kirkpatrick (folk musician): John Kirkpatrick Band

 In 1997, he decided to front his own "rock-folk" band, and put together a line-up consisting of Graeme Taylor (guitar, electric guitar, banjo, mandolin – ex Gryphon, The Albion Band and Home Service), Mike Gregory (drums, percussion – ex Albion Band, Home Service), Dave Berry (electric bass, double bass, tuba) and Paul Burgess (fiddle, recorders – from the Old Swan Band).
 They made two albums: a live album "Force of Habit" containing many of Kirkpatrick's arrangements of Morris tunes, plus other material from his back catalogue, plus a studio album "Welcome To Hell" featuring new material.

 As soloist

+Since 1993, Kirkpatrick has recorded seven solo albums.
+He often unearths obscure English tunes and songs from folk ceremonies.
+Recently he has started to explore Balkan and Hungarian dance tunes.
+He has produced one of the only teaching videos for English (D/G) melodeon, also on DVD.
+A further teaching resource is his 2003 book of traditional tunes, English Choice, and two accompanying CDs.